June 20-22, 2025

 You can become an ASM member by clicking on this link to join.

-The American Society of Missiology announces its 8th Annual Graduate Student Paper Competition to recognize the best student paper presented at the society’s 2025 Annual Meeting.
+The American Society of Missiology announces its 8th Annual Graduate Student Paper Competition to recognize the best student paper presented at the society’s 2025 Annual Conference.
 The award is $500 and an opportunity to publish a revised version of the paper in Missiology: An International Review.

-The competition is open to any graduate student ASM member who presents a paper at the 2025 Annual Meeting and who is enrolled at an institution of higher learning at the time the paper proposal is accepted.
+The competition is open to any graduate student ASM member who presents a paper at the 2025 Annual Conference and who is enrolled at an institution of higher learning at the time the paper proposal is accepted.
 The paper should be in English, approximately 5,000 words in length (including abstract and footnotes), and can engage with any subject in the field of missiology.
 The paper must follow Missiology style guidelines.

 The deadline for submission is September 1, 2025.
 Submitted papers should be sent to [email protected] and participants should expect an email reply confirming their submission.
-The prize will be awarded at the 2026 Annual Meeting, and it is anticipated that the recipient will be present to receive the award at that time.
+The prize will be awarded at the 2026 Annual Conference, and it is anticipated that the recipient will be present to receive the award at that time.

 ASM Conference Coordinator at [email protected].